msolefonte/vco/docs/immortal-empires/high-elves.md

   * Build Landmark:
     * Court of the Phoenix King
   * **Reward**:
-    * _Dawn of a New Age_: All remaining Dark Elf factions suffer -10 control, +10 Leadership when fighting against Dark Elves (factionwide), Recruit rank: +2 for all units
+    * _Dawn of a New Age_: +100% experience gained when fighting against Dark Elves (factionwide), +10 Leadership when fighting against Dark
+    Elves (factionwide), Recruit rank: +2 for all units
     * _The Everchild_: Influence per turn: +10, Corruption -2